 First, it’s important to identify what triggers your puppy’s mouthing.

 For example, puppies need lots of sleep and mouthing can sometimes get worse when they are over-tired.
-Giving your puppy a long-lasting chew in a crate or somewhere where they feel settled can encourage them to be calm and help them fall asleep instead.
-Take a look at our video on crate training for help with this.
+Giving your puppy a long-lasting chew in a crate or somewhere where they feel settled can encourage them to be calm and help them fall asleep instead, take a look at crate training for help with this.

 If your puppy is mouthing people’s feet, then it’s important to make those feet as unexciting as possible.
 During the puppy phase, it’s best to avoid wearing fluffy socks or slippers.
 You might even feel more comfortable wearing some comfy outdoor shoes for a while in order to protect you from those sharp puppy teeth.